arivera12/OneLine/README.md

 # OneLine

 OneLine is an abstraction standardized redefined framework.

 ## OneLine is still under heavy development and testing.

 It will be completed with documentation to use very soon.

+## What is OneLine goal?

+OneLine starts development from a pre-implemented and pre-applied environment.

-## What is OneLine goal and how this framework differs from the others frameworks?
+## How OneLine framework differs from the others frameworks?

 OneLine tries to abstract development efforts breaking common development patterns in a redefined way.

 ### But how?